 What happened next, was so defile, that I don’t know how I didn’t end up in jail that evening.
 The things both of those people said, were horrendous and they didn’t even seem to care that my sweet boy was listening to all of it.

 During that meeting, my son’s teacher looked at me and said, that my son was the dumbest kid in her class and that she hoped I could homeschool him.
-While the principal and her called our son a liar.
+While the principal and she called our son a liar.

-Meanwhile, the principal and her went back and forth denying any problems with that bully, but we kept catching them in lies.
+Meanwhile, the principal and she went back and forth denying any problems with that bully, but we kept catching them in lies.
 Needless to say, that meeting was the worst mistake we ever made.
 As I marched myself and my kids back to our car, I knew my child would NEVER EVER set foot on that school again.

 Thankfully, Pennsylvania offers free cyber school for residents because if they didn’t, I don’t know what we would have done.
 My son started cyber school almost immediately and he never went back to that school.
 Unfortunately, though, after just a few weeks of homeschooling, we didn’t feel it was fair for him to be missing out on the school experience and I knew I didn’t want to have to homeschool three kids.